SignTools/SignTools/README.md

 `ios-signer-service` offloads the signing process to a dedicated macOS builder.
 This step is necessary because signing is only officially supported on a macOS system.
 While third-party cross-platform alternatives exist, they are in gray legal grounds and constantly break due to Apple changes.

 As mentioned before, you don't need to own a Mac to get a builder.
 In fact, you don't even need to pay anything.
 Official support is included for free CI providers such as [GitHub Actions](https://docs.github.com/en/actions) and [Semaphore CI](https://semaphoreci.com/).
-To get started, head over to [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
-Fork the repo and follow its README.
+To get started, head over to [ios-signer-ci](https://github.com/SignTools/ios-signer-ci) and follow its README.
 At the end, you will have made your very own macOS builder.
-Congratulations!
+Easy!

 You can always use another CI provider, or even your own machine, given they implement the generic builder requirements.
 Read on for more information.